As seen in:

 If you want to automate the process, pick a unique resume template and customize it with your info—you’ll be ready to start applying even sooner!

 Still working on your branding?
-Read more: Best Resume Format for 2021
+Read more on the Best Resume Format

 2. Write a Marketing Analyst Resume Objective or Resume Summary

 Your introductory paragraph is the resume equivalent to excellent sales copy:

 Short, snappy, and optimized for conversions.

 Known as a personal profile (or resume profile), the introduction should grab the reader’s attention and direct them further down the sales funnel.